-As with other pillows that allow you to rest the whole side of your face, my glasses were a discomfort.
-It is possible to adjust the pillow to an angle where your glasses aren’t pressing against your face, but I think they should be removed for maximum comfort.
+As with other pillows that allow one to rest the whole side of his or her face against it, my glasses were a discomfort.
+It is possible to adjust the pillow to an angle so that a pair of glasses isn’t pressing against one’s face but I think they should be removed entirely for maximum comfort.

-I also had some issues when I used headphones/earbuds.
-However, once I moved my head down to the “skinnier” section of the pillow it was more comfortable.
-I was able to have head support and there was enough of a gap for me so that my ears were free and my headphones did not interfere.
+I also had some issues with the pillow blocking my headphones/earbuds but once I moved my head down to the “skinnier” section of the pillow it was more comfortable.
+Further down I was able to have head support I required and there was enough of a gap for me so that my ears were free and my headphones did not interfere.

-In terms of keeping your pillow clean, the Ultimate Inflatable Pillow is not a machine wash or dryable.
-The care instructions indicate that the pillow can be cleaned by hand with soapy water and should be line dried.
+In terms of keeping the pillow clean, the Ultimate Inflatable Pillow is not a machine wash or dryable but the care instructions indicate that the pillow can be cleaned by hand with soapy water and should be line dried.

 The instructions say to not submerge the pillow or allow water to get into the valve of the pillow.
 I took a wet and soapy cloth and was able to wipe down the pillow with no dye transfer or fabric-related issues.

-This is a larger (when inflated) and less traditional-looking travel pillow.
-It does need to be inflated and it can be worn in a variety of positions (including lower back).
+This is a larger and less traditional-looking travel pillow compared to the more traditional foam and polyester filled options.
+Unlike the others, this one must be inflated but can be worn in a variety of positions.

-It doesn’t have a removable cover and it cannot be machine washed or dried so travelers who are concerned about collecting germs and sanitizing accordingly will need to consider this.
+This travel pillow doesn’t have a removable cover and it cannot be machine washed or dried, so travelers who are concerned about collecting germs and sanitizing accordingly will need to find a workaround here.

-There is language in the packaging that mentions the potential for cabin pressure to change the firmness of the pillow.
-One reviewer stated that he had to blow into the pillow to get it back to its firmness during his flight.
+There is language in the packaging that mentions the potential for cabin pressure to change the firmness of the pillow and one reviewer stated that he had to blow into the pillow to get it back to its firmness during his flight.

 Additional reviewers found that it was awkward to change the position of the pillow while they were napping and didn’t find it worthwhile for that reason.

-The pillow allows you to rest the entire side of your face against it, which can make it uncomfortable to wear glasses while resting.
+The pillow allows the traveler to rest the entire side of his or her face against it, which can make it uncomfortable to wear glasses while resting.
 It may also be uncomfortable to wear headphones or earbuds as well.

-You can purchase the Ultimate Inflatable Pillow from the Travelrest website for $29.95.
+The Ultimate Inflatable Pillow can be purchased from the Travelrest website for $29.95.
 It is also available at other online retailers like Amazon.com ($29.95) and TravelSmith.com ($30.00).